 Modern petroleum refineries take crude oil and convert it via a variety of chemical and thermal process into final end products for industrial and commercial use.
 The primary end-products may be grouped into three major categories: light distillates (such as LPG and gasoline), middle distillates (such as kerosene, diesel, and heating oil), and heavy distillates (such as bunker fuel).

-At this time the transportation industry is in the early stages of a transition away from oil to non-traditional sources of energy.
-In addition to biofuels this includes natural gas, which is fossil fuel based but has some environmental benefits over petroleum, as well as electricity and hydrogen.
+At this time the transportation industry is in the early stages of a transition away from oil distillates to non-traditional sources of energy.
+This includes electricity, biofuels, natural gas, which is fossil fuel based but has some environmental benefits over petroleum, as well as hydrogen.
 Non-petroleum energy now makes up the highest percentage of total fuel consumption for transport since 1954, according to a new report from the U.S. Energy Information Administration (EIA).

 While this trend is encouraging given that petroleum accounts for over a third of global greenhouse gases, there are still significant challenges that must be overcome.
-The current reliance on biomass in the form of ethanol provides only marginal benefit over petroleum in terms of greenhouse gas emissions when all aspects of the production of ethanol are taken into consideration.
-Use of hybrid and all-electric vehicles is growing, but these are still higher cost transportation options, and new technology in the form of hydrogen fuel cell vehicles is not yet proven commercial.
+For example, using ethanol provides only marginal benefit over petroleum in terms of greenhouse gas emissions when all aspects of the production of ethanol are taken into consideration.
+Use of hybrid and all-electric vehicles is growing, but these are still somewhat higher cost transportation options, and new technology in the form of hydrogen fuel cell vehicles is not yet proven commercial.

 The Transportation Topics package provides information on a variety of transportation energy topics of general interest to the American public.
 Information from a number of sources is provided, including links to videos that have been produced spcifically by Our World of Energy for broadcast television.